You are on: Contributors Page

 Stuart Jenkins, the grandson of George Jenkins is the

-founder of the Teviotdale web-site.
+founder of the Teviotdale 60444 website.
 Stuart is actively looking

-for genealogy relating the George Jenkins, the Teviodale clipper
+for genealogy relating to George Jenkins, the Teviotdale clipper

-series of paintings to be created in memory and in celebration
+series of paintings and sketches to be created in memory and in celebration

 of his family's maritime history.

-Juliet Jenkins - Stuart wife and keen supporter of family
+Juliet Jenkins - Stuart's wife and a keen supporter of family

-Melanie Burgess (daughter of Stuart and Juliet) - Family
+Melanie Sefton (daughter of Stuart and Juliet) - Family

-- Digital Photographer, Graphic Designer and Design Engineer.
+- Digital Photographer, Graphics/Web-designer and Mechanical Design Engineer.

 Robert is passionate about his photography and design.
 At